Optimal Training of Mean Variance Estimation Neural Networks: Details on the different optimal regularization constants for linear models

 The random variable $\tilde{\epsilon^{\ast}}$ has an expectation $C$ and a constant variance that does not depend on $\mu$ or $\sigma^{2}(\bm{x})$ \citep{pav2015moments}.
 The key result of this specific construction of $z$ is that we have recovered a linear model with additive noise that has zero mean and a constant variance.

 This allows us to repeat the procedure from the previous subsection, i.e. minimizing the sum of squared errors with a regularization term.
 We obtain the following optimal regularization constant

 The conclusion is that for these two linear models, that most closely resemble the scenario of regularized neural networks that estimate the mean and log-variance, the optimal regularization constants rely on the true underlying parameters $\beta$ and $\tilde{\beta}$.
+Since, in general, these are different, a different regularization constant should be used.